Market Overview

 Schools

-Arlington leads on school quality with a 89% average pass rate (rated Excellent) compared to 60% in Portsmouth.
-Top schools in Arlington include Yorktown High School and Washington-Liberty High School.
-In Portsmouth, families look to Churchland High School and I.C.
+Arlington has a 89% average SOL pass rate; Portsmouth has 60% (2024 state assessment data).
+Public schools in Arlington include Yorktown High School and Washington-Liberty High School; in Portsmouth, Churchland High School and I.C.
 Norcom High School.
 See Arlington schools | See Portsmouth schools

 Arlington